 African Studies

-Flowers Gallery 49 Tung Street, Sheung Wan
+Flowers Gallery 49 Tung Street Sheung Wan, Hong Kong

 WHAT The renowned Canadian landscape photographer’s work produced across the African continent from 2015 to 2019 is presented in Hong Kong for the first time.
 Photographed predominantly from aerial viewpoints, Burtynsky’s works often have a flattened frontal aspect, transforming the image into graduating colour fields or vigorous grid-like compositions, reminiscent of Modernist abstraction.
 Presented at…